nanoframework/SimpleLink_CC13xx_26xx_SDK/source/ti/ti154stack/apps/sensor/README.md

 > If the **AUTO_START** symbol is defined in your application, then the application will automatically configure itself on startup.
 > This is not enabled by default with the project, but it can be configured as described below.

-AUTO_START can be defined by removing the x in the .opts file under the defines folder.
+AUTO_START can be defined by removing the x in the .opts file under the defines folder: `-DxAUTO_START -> -DAUTO_START`
--DxAUTO_START -> -DAUTO_START

-> If the **AUTO_START** symbol is defined in your application, then the application will automatically configure itself on startup, and the sensor will display Starting... instead of Waiting...
+> If the **AUTO_START** symbol is defined in your application, then the application will automatically configure itself on startup, and the sensor will display `Starting...` instead of `Waiting...`

 > If the **AUTO_START** symbol is not defined pressing `CONFIG_GPIO_BTN1` will initialize the sensor application until the sensor has connected to a network.
 Alternatively, the sensor can also be started through the user interface, as shown below.
 Note that the sensor will not join a network unless it is started.